Health Sciences (PhD): Educational Philosophy

 The program provides a broad-based, interdisciplinary education that prepares graduates to teach, practice and perform research across the continuum of health care.
 The program prepares individuals for careers in research, education and leadership within allied health and, more broadly, within health care and higher education.

 The program of study for the Doctor of Philosophy degree involves formal courses in leadership, education and research.
 It also involves mentored professional development within a health science specialty field.
-The publication of scholarly work in a peer-reviewed journal and the passing of a comprehensive oral examination upon completion of all course work are also required.
+The publication of scholarly work in a peer-reviewed journal and the passing of a comprehensive oral examination are also required.
 In addition, students must complete and present a dissertation proposal that meets the approval of their advisory committee prior to beginning a dissertation research project that culminates in the writing and oral public defense of a dissertation.

 The PhD degree demonstrates the capability for independent research and recognizes a unique contribution to scientific knowledge.
 The program may be taken on a part-time basis, however, in all cases must be completed in seven years or less.